Read the University policy on data protection below or view it as a PDF by clicking this link:

 Council has executive responsibility for ensuring that the University complies with data privacy legislation.

 It is supported by its General Purposes Committee, which is responsible for keeping under review the University’s policies and compliance with legislation and regulatory requirements.

 The DPO is responsible for monitoring internal compliance, advising on the University’s data protection obligations and acting as a point of contact for individuals and the ICO.

-Planning and Council Secretariat: Information Compliance Team
+Vice Chancellor’s and Registrar’s Office: Information Compliance Team

 The Information Compliance Team is responsible for:

 In fulfilling these responsibilities, the team may also involve, and draw on support from, representatives from sections, departments and divisions.